Scottish Castles – Top 10 Most Dramatic

 The MacLean clan feature in a variety of bloody stories from the area, giving Game of Thrones characters a run for their money!
 Deadly weddings, torturing family members, kidnapping and various murder attempts just to name some of the rumoured misdeeds.

 Tours are restricted to certain sections of the castle as the rest is still kept as a family home.
-The castle is impressive from pretty much all angles, however several ferries pass the castle which make for good photo opportunities such as the one pictured above.
+The castle is impressive from pretty much all angles, however, several ferries pass the castle which makes for good photo opportunities such as the one pictured above.

 9. Ardvreck Castle

 Ardvreck Castle is a spectacularly located ruin on the shores of Loch Assynt in Sutherland.
 Little remains of the tower house to this day but you can still walk up to it on good paths from a nearby carpark.
 The surrounding scenery of Loch Assynt and Sutherland’s hauntingly beautiful skyline is what makes these ruins worth visiting.

 The original castle is said to be built by Clan MacLeod of Assynt in the late 1590s, but control of the lands was lost to Clan MacKenzie in the 1670s.
-Ardvreck’s most notable moment in history was in 1650 when the Marquis of Montrose came seeking shelter at the castle after battle.
+Ardvreck’s most notable moment in history was in 1650 when the Marquis of Montrose came seeking shelter at the castle after the battle.

 It’s said that the Marquis was tricked into the castle with the promise of sanctuary.
 Instead, he was betrayed, taken as a prisoner and handed over to the Covenanters to be hung, drawn and quartered as a traitor in Edinburgh.
 This lack of Highland hospitality is what was said to mark the oncoming decline of the MacLeods of Assynt.

 - If you are driving the North Coast 500 with us, Ardvreck castle comes as a highly recommended stop.

 - We also hike to the ruins of Ardvreck during our ascent of Stac Pollaidh on our walking trips to the Wilds of Assynt.